 The vascular layer of the eye lies underneath the fibrous layer.
 It consists of the choroid, ciliary body and iris:

 - Choroid – layer of connective tissue and blood vessels.
 It provides nourishment to the outer layers of the retina.

 - Ciliary body – comprised of two parts – the ciliary muscle and ciliary processes.
 The ciliary muscle consists of a collection of smooth muscles fibres.
 These are attached to the lens of the eye by the ciliary processes.
-The ciliary body controls the shape of the lens, and also contributes to the formation of aqueous humor
+The ciliary body controls the shape of the lens, and contributes to the formation of aqueous humor

 - Iris – circular structure, with an aperture in the centre (the pupil).
 The diameter of the pupil is altered by smooth muscle fibres within the iris, which are innervated by the autonomic nervous system.
 It is situated between the lens and the cornea.

 The inner layer of the eye consists of the retina, the light detecting part of the eye.
 The retina itself is composed of two cellular layers:

 Anteriorly, the pigmented layer continues but the neural layer does not – this is part is known as the non-visual retina.
 Posteriorly and laterally, both layers of the retina are present.
 This is the optic part of the retina.

 The optic part of the retina can be viewed during ophthalmoscopy.
-The center of the retina is marked by an area known as the macula.
+The centre of the retina is marked by an area known as the macula.
 It is yellowish in colour, and highly pigmented.
 The macula contains a depression called the fovea, which has a high concentration of light detecting cells.
 It is the area responsible for high acuity vision.
 The area that the optic nerve enters the retina is known as the optic disc – it contains no light detecting cells.